 It is important for patients with aortic aneurysms to control the risk factors that can make the condition worse.
 Smoking and high blood pressure are the greatest concerns:

 - Smokers must quit smoking.
 Patients may be referred to the Heart Institute Quit Smoking Program.
 A variety of aids and support are available to help with the quitting process.

-- Blood pressure must be kept within normal limits.
+- Blood pressure must be kept within normal limits (<130/80).
 Adjustment of medications, a low sodium diet and exercise can achieve this.
 Patients should avoid heavy lifting and highly physical activities.

-Patients referred to the Aortic Clinic are seen in consultation with a cardiac surgeon, a cardiologist and a registered nurse.
+Patients referred to the Aortic Clinic are seen in consultation with a cardiac surgeon or a cardiologist and a registered nurse.
 A thorough individualized assessment of the risk of complications is performed and a plan of care is determined, including imaging studies and follow-up appointments.
-Patients may be managed medically or surgically, depending on their situation.
+Depending on their situation, the patient may be managed medically or surgically.